silkenweb/silkenweb/README.md

 ## Features

-- Fine grained reactivity using signals to minimize DOM API calls
 - No VDOM.
-Calls to the DOM API and your rendering code are minimized using signals.
+Fine grained reactivity using signals to minimize DOM API calls.
-- Uses plain Rust syntax rather than a macro DSL
+- Uses plain Rust syntax rather than a macro DSL.
-- Server side rendering with hydration.
+- Server side rendering with hydration, and [compile time pre-rendering](https://github.com/silkenweb/ssr-example).
-- Downcasts Js objects for you where the type is known at compile time.
-For example:
+- Downcasts Js objects for you, where the type is known at compile time.
+For example, `button().on_click(...)` passes your event handler a `web_sys::HtmlInputElement` and a `web_sys::MouseEvent`.
-  - `input().dom_element()` returns a `web_sys::HtmlInputElement`
-  - `button().on_click(...)` passes your event handler a `web_sys::HtmlInputElement` and a `web_sys::MouseEvent`.

 ## Example: A Simple Counter